act-rules/act-rules.github.io/_rules/meta-refresh-no-delay-bc659a.md

 ## Expectation

-For each test target, running the [shared declarative refresh steps][], given the target's document, the value of the target's `content` attribute, and the target results in _time_ being either 0 or greater than 72000 (20 hours).
+For each test target, running the [shared declarative refresh steps][], refresh steps results in _time_ being 0 or greater than 72000 (20 hours).

 ## Assumptions